ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   Transport network domains, including Optical Transport Network (OTN) and Wavelength Division Multiplexing (WDM) networks are typically deployed based on a single vendor, or a single technology platform.
+   Transport network domains, including Optical Transport Network (OTN) and Wavelength Division Multiplexing (WDM) networks are typically deployed based on a single vendor or a single technology platform.
    They are often managed using proprietary interfaces to dedicated Element Management Systems (EMS), Network Management Systems (NMS) and increasingly Software Defined Network (SDN) controllers.